The Spinners (American group): Early recording years: 1961–1971

 The Spinners' first single, "That's What Girls Are Made For", was recorded under Harvey Fuqua's Tri-Phi Records.
 One source stated that Fuqua sang lead vocals on the recording.
 The single peaked at number 27 on the Top 100 chart in August 1961.
 Other sources claim that Smith sang lead vocal on this track, coached by Fuqua.
 The group's follow-up single, "Love (I'm So Glad) I Found You", also featured lead vocals by Smith.
 This song reached number 91 that November, and was the last Tri-Phi Records single to reach the Top 100.

 Sources debate the extent to which Fuqua became a member of the group during its stay at Tri-Phi.
 Fuqua sang lead on some of the singles and considered himself a Spinner.
 In the credits on Tri-Phi 1010 and 1024, the artist was credited for the first two singles and listed as "Harvey (Formerly of the Moonglows and the Spinners)".
 However, most sources do not list him as an official member.

 James Edwards's brother, Edgar "Chico" Edwards, replaced Dixon in the group in 1963, at which time Tri-Phi and its entire artist roster was bought out by Fuqua's brother-in-law, Berry Gordy of Motown Records.

 In 1964, the Spinners made their debut at the Apollo Theater and were received with high favor.
 "I'll Always Love You" hit number 35 in 1965.
 From 1966 to 1969, the group released one single a year, but only the 1966 single "Truly Yours" peaked on the Billboard R&B chart at number 16.

 With limited commercial success, Motown assigned the Spinners as road managers, chaperones, and chauffeurs for other groups, and even as shipping clerks.
 G. C. Cameron replaced Edgar "Chico" Edwards in 1967, and in 1969, the group switched to the Motown-owned V.I.P. imprint.

 In 1970, after a five-year absence, they hit number 14 on the Billboard Hot 100 with writer-producer Stevie Wonder's composition, (the G.C.
-Cameron-led) "It's a Shame" (co-written by Syreeta Wright).
+Cameron-led) "It's a Shame" (co-written by Syreeta Wright) which incorporated heavy funk elements.
 They charted again the following year with another Wonder song, "We'll Have It Made" (led by Cameron), from their new album, 2nd Time Around.
 However, they were their last two singles for V.I.P.

 Shortly after the release of 2nd Time Around, Atlantic Records recording artist Aretha Franklin suggested the group finish their Motown contract and sign with Atlantic Records.
 While recording an album that Stevie Wonder was producing for them, their Motown contract expired, leaving the LP unfinished.
 The group then made the switch, but contractual obligations prevented Cameron from leaving Motown, so he stayed on there as a solo artist.
 He urged his cousin, singer Philippé Wynne, to join the Spinners in his place as one of the group's lead singers along with Bobby Smith.